 Talent Show – Children can show off their talent in front of their fellow students during our Talent Show.
 They first present their act to the teacher in charge of organizing the show to get approval.
 And then it’s showtime!

-Penny Wars – Penny wars are a fun way to raise money for a cause.
+Penny Wars – Penny Wars are a fun way to raise money for a cause.
 There are jars in the classrooms where children deposit coins (no pennies).
 The one with the most coins wins the war.
 However, the idea of the game is for students from other classes to sneak in and deposit pennies into the jars of other classes.
 Pennies are negative points when the money is added up.

 Random Acts of Kindness Month – During this month the Student Council does not collect for a charity or for a specific event.
 We are simply trying to spread the warm feeling of making someone else feel great!

-We are ask that each student at The Academy commit to making at least ONE special act of kindness during each week of the month.
+We ask that each student at The Academy commit to making at least ONE special act of kindness during each week of the month.
 The student should not tell anyone about what they are doing.
 The idea is for Academy students to perform acts of kindness without expecting any recognition, no rewards, not even a “thank you.”

 Some examples may be: